Infinite-dimensional stochastic differential equations for Coulomb random point fields: Introduction

 \textbf{Conjecture.} For translation-invariant Coulomb interacting Brownian motions in two dimensions, the self-diffusion coefficient vanishes at every inverse temperature $\beta > 0$.
 In contrast, for every $d \ge 3$, we conjecture that Coulomb interacting Brownian motions are always diffusive, i.e., their self-diffusion coefficient is strictly positive for all $\beta > 0$.

-We also note that Thoma \cite{thoma.23} proved the absence of number rigidity for Coulomb random point fields for every $d \ge 3$, which strongly suggests that the self-diffusion coefficient is strictly positive in this regime.
-If confirmed, this dichotomy would vividly highlight the profound role of the long-range nature of the two-dimensional Coulomb potential, and firmly place Coulomb systems within the universality paradigm of singular interacting diffusions.
+In \cite{thoma.23}, Thoma proved number rigidity for Coulomb RPFs in the case $ d = 2 $, and established the absence of number rigidity for Coulomb RPFs in all dimensions $ d \ge 3 $.
+This dichotomy strongly suggests that the self-diffusion coefficient is strictly positive in dimensions $ d \ge 3 $.

+If confirmed, this phenomenon would vividly highlight the profound role played by the long-range nature of the two-dimensional Coulomb potential, and would firmly place Coulomb systems within the universality paradigm of singular interacting diffusions.